mkewx/mkewx/_posts/2026-03-08-the-sunday-detention-club.md

 *A librarian drops a stack of papers on the front desk.*

 **LIBRARIAN:** You have until 4 PM.
 Write an essay about what you think today's weather means to you.
 I'll be in the back.
-Don't break anything.
+Don't mess with the bull, idiots, or you'll get the horns.

 *She leaves.
 Silence.
 Nobody moves.*